Naz Mitrou-Long

-Nazareth Jersey Mitrou-Long is a Greek-Canadian professional basketball player for Olimpia Milano of the Italian Lega Basket Serie A (LBA) and the EuroLeague.
+Nazareth Jersey Mitrou-Long (born August 3, 1993) is a Canadian–Greek professional basketball player for Napoli Basket.
 He played college basketball for the Iowa State Cyclones.
 Born in Mississauga, Ontario, he played high school basketball at Father Michael Goetz in his hometown.
 In 2012, he started playing college basketball for Iowa State.
 He played in the 2017 NBA Summer League for the Sacramento Kings.
 He later played a total of 20 regular-season games with the Utah Jazz and the Indiana Pacers.

 High school career

 One of the top prospects out of Canada, Long was ranked as the 7th-best player in Canada according to North Pole Hoops.
 He participated in the 2011 All-Canada Classic, a showcase of the best Canadian basketball players and played for the CIA Bounce AAU program, the top AAU summer circuit in Canada.
 He played with NBA players Tristan Thompson and Cory Joseph, and future Cyclone teammate Melvin Ejim while competing for REDA Red in the National Prep School Athletic Association in 2011–12.
 Naz played for Findlay Prep in Las Vegas, Nev., during the 2010–11 season, helping the Prep Pilots to a 28–4 record and their third-straight ESPN Rise National High School Invitational appearance where he was teammates with Texas' Myck Kabongo.
 He prepped at Montrose Christian (Rockville, Md) in 2009–10, teaming with Duke's Josh Hairston During his recruitment he received offers from Rice, Dayton, Creighton, and Miami, eventually committing to the Iowa State Cyclones.